Skip to Content

 10th place: Amboseli National Park, Kenya

 Where else can wild animals be observed with one of the most famous mountains on earth as a backdrop?
-The Amboseli National Park at the foot of Kilimanjaro in Tanzania serves both as a postcard motif for Africa and as a photographic object.
-Giraffes, elephants, and all sorts of other wild animals strut in front of the snow-covered summit of the “Kili” and give great photo motives.
+The Amboseli National Park at the foot of Kilimanjaro in Tanzania serves both as a postcard motif for Africa and as a photographic subject.
+Giraffes, elephants, and all sorts of other wild animals strut in front of the snow-covered summit of the “Kili” and provide great photo opportunities.

-Ancient elephants still live in the park.
-This allows visitors to observe the almost intact social behavior of the pachyderms in their herds.
+Ancient elephants still live in the park, allowing visitors to observe the almost intact social behavior of the pachyderms in their herds.

-The Kilimanjaro usually wraps itself in thick clouds during the day.
-The chances of seeing it are best in the morning and evening.
+Kilimanjaro usually wraps itself in thick clouds during the day, so the chances of seeing it are best in the morning and evening.

 9th place: Addo Elephant National Park, South Africa

 Number 9 on the top 10 safari parks in Africa is Addo.
-Known for, as the name suggests, its elephants, the Addo is more than a convenient destination near South Africa’s Garden Route.
-The park is home to lions again after a resettlement program; black rhinos and leopards are also found here.
+Known for its elephants, the Addo is more than just a convenient destination near South Africa’s Garden Route.
+The park is now home to lions again after a resettlement program; black rhinos and leopards are also found here.
 Due to the extension to the south, the coast with its sharks and whales is also part of the park, which now advertises with the “Big 7.

 In conclusion, the park is ideal for exploring with your own (rental) car.
-Please make sure to ask in advance what you have to consider for the self-drive safari.
+Please make sure to ask in advance what you need to consider for a self-drive safari.

 In addition, holidaymakers in their cars should ensure they do not run over pill turners (African dung beetles), hundreds of which run across the roads depending on the weather.